matthewjrogers/matthewjrogers.github.io/_pages/shiny_gallery.md

 author_profile: true
 classes: wide
 ---
+*****

-I am an advanced Shiny developer.
+I am an accomplished Shiny developer.
 In addition to the apps listed here, I have also:
 * Developed an app for Pratt & Whitney's Aftermarket operations division that housed a statistical repair capacity model.
    * Built ETL functionality for the app that connected repair shops to a central database in real time
 * Developed an app to house a scenario simulation model for a major international airport